cloud-elements/devportal/docs/guides/element-mapper/javascript.md

 ---
 heading: Element Mapper
-seo: Getting Started | Element Mapper | Cloud Elements API Docs
+seo: Using Javascript | Element Mapper | Cloud Elements API Docs
-title: Getting Started
+title: Using Javascript
-description: Get up and running with Element Mapper UI.
+description: Get up and running with Using Javascript.
 layout: sidebarleft
 apis: API Docs
 platform: organizations
 breadcrumbs: /docs/guides/home.html
 parent: Back to Guides
-order: 3
+order: 5
 ---

-# Getting Started
-Before using Element Mapper, it is good to know a few things about how Element Mapper works:

-# Javascript
+# Using Javascript

 Element Mapper supports writing custom Javascript for the use cases where the basic mapping of data does not provide enough functionality.
 The function signature for any JS in transformations looks like: